sferics/obs-processing/README.md

 ### <a name="decode_bufr"></a>decode\_bufr.py
 This script decodes one or several BUFR files and inserts all relevant observations into the raw databases.\
-It can also process intire source/dataset directories which can be provided by the source name as arguments or via the "source.yml" configuration file.
+It can also process intire source/dataset directories which can be provided by the source name(s) as argument(s) or via the ["sources.yml" configuration file](#sources).

 #### Unique command line arguments